SebastianHambura/Pocket-Flow-Meter/README.md

     - [ ] Some kind of webinterface to interact more deeply with the device ?
     - [ ] over Wifi ?
     - [ ] over the USB cable ?
+- [ ] Make this a nice physical device
+    - [ ] nice 3d printed housing
+    - [ ] Easyl to assemble

+## Technical Roadmap
+- [ ] Compile Rust to the specific uC
+- [ ] From Rust, use/control the display
+- [ ] Communicate with the sensirion sensor over SPI
+- [ ] Test communication through the USB cable ?
+- [ ] Test communication through WiFi

 ## Doc links
 ### Lilygo microcontroller